Next Balearic regional election

-A regional election will be held in the Balearic Islands no later than Sunday, 27 June 2027, to elect the 12th Parliament of the autonomous community.
+A regional election will be held in the Balearic Islands no later than 27 June 2027 to elect the 12th Parliament of the autonomous community.
 All 59 seats in the Parliament will be up for election.
-If customary practice is maintained, the election will be held on Sunday, 23 May 2027, simultaneously with regional elections in at least seven other autonomous communities and local elections all throughout Spain.
+If customary practice is maintained, the election will be held on 23 May 2027, simultaneously with regional elections in at least seven other autonomous communities and local elections all across Spain.